Causes Of Bipolar Disorder And What To Do About It

 Other Life Stressors

 People often develop a variety of health problems when they're under extreme stress.
 Medical conditions such as gastrointestinal disorders may come along soon after life stressors increase dramatically.
 In the same way, stressors can trigger the onset, relapse, or worsening of bipolar disorder.
 A stressful job, dealing with a bitter divorce, or taking on too many responsibilities are just a few of the stressors that can bring on this psychiatric condition.
+Does bipolar make you crazy?
+Bipolar patients are not crazy.
+Using the “crazy” word is stigmatizing people with mental health issues.
+Bipolar disorder is a serious mental health issue that can be managed with proper medication and therapy.

 If you're already on bipolar meds or any other psychiatric meds, a relapse is more likely if you quit taking those meds or reduce them without consulting with your psychiatrist.
 It takes careful planning and precise execution to reduce or discontinue medications without triggering a depressive or manic episode.
 Certainly, it's fine to suggest to your doctor that you no longer need as much if any of the med.
 It's perfectly okay to request their help with getting off the prescription drug.
 However, if you stop without the help of your doctor, you're likely to have mental health problems.